To mobilize community to execute Radical Renovations, enabling charities to better serve vulnerable populations.

 - We make time to help others.

 - We treat people with respect independent of their status or disagreement with us.

 HeroWork’s Executive Team, in collaboration with the Board of Directors, has developed a Strategic Plan that provides direction for the organization.
 It includes four primary goals:

 Adjudication criteria for partner charities includes but is not limited to:

 - Must be a registered charity that serves vulnerable populations: economically disadvantaged children, youth, families, and adults.
-Charities that support the arts, sports, or the environment are not eligible.
+Charities that support the arts, sports, or the environment, while worthwhile, do not meet our criteria.

-- The building must be owned by the charity, or, in special cases, can instead have an advantageous long-term lease.
+- The building to undergo renovation must be owned by the charity, or, in special cases, when owner-approved as part of an advantageous long-term lease.

 - Must demonstrate financial health and security so that we are confident the infrastructure will continue to serve vulnerable populations.

 - Must have a comprehensive scope of work that is directly connected to long-term vision and strategic plans.